Frameworks are many but the best ones cannot be ignored and PHP is one of those. The web development framework has been one of the...

 - Laravel vs Spring Framework – An In-Depth Comparison

 The open-source, server-side and lightweight framework is mainly used to create modern Java-based enterprise applications.
-Speaking in terms of the application level, developers use spring to get the infrastructural support that mainly focuses on the business logic.
+Speaking in terms of the application level, developers in order to focus well on the business logic make use of spring to get the infrastructural support.

 What does spring incorporate?
 Well, here you get a group of full-stack modules or projects such as Spring Boot, Spring MVC and Spring Cloud, which is also called Spring Family.
 Also, it has a great community.

 Moving on!
-Spring comprises numerous features that ultimately results in web apps featuring better functionalities.
-Let’s take a look at what are they
+Spring comprises numerous features Let’s take a look at what are they

 1. IoC Container

-Mainly refers to the core container that uses DI or IoC pattern to implicitly provide an object reference in a class during runtime.
+Mainly refers to the core container that uses DI or IoC pattern.
+Now what exactly this does is during the runtime it provides an object reference.
 Do you remember the service locator pattern?
 Exactly, this pattern acts as the best alternative available.
-The IoC container contains an assembler code that handles the configuration management of application objects.
+It succeeds in handling the configuration management of application objects.

 2. Spring MVC

 Next is the Spring MVC.
 This feature allows developers or Spring experts to build web applications based on the MVC architecture.
-All the requests made by a user first go through the controller and are then dispatched to different views, that is, to different JSP pages or Servlets.
-MVC can be easily integrated with all popular view technologies such as ISP, Jasper Report, FreeMarker, and Velocity.
+Here what happens is as soon as the user makes a request, it travels through the controller and then is allocated to different views or pages.
+ISP, Jasper Report, FreeMarker, and Velocity are popular techs, that MVC can be well-integrated with.

 3. Spring Boot

-Spring boot or spring data is the most popular Spring project – an opinionated version of Spring Framework.
-It builds on top of Spring.
-It takes these single pieces and bundles them up together.
-Example:
+Spring boot or spring data is the most popular version of Spring Framework.
+It builds by taking separate pieces and combining them on top of Spring.

-Before you make a decision of choosing the right among Laravel vs Spring framework; it is very crucial to know the opportunities and the shortcomings it brings along!
-I am sure the below-detailed comparison of Laravel vs Spring framework will help you in selecting the most compatible tool for your application.
+Before you make a decision of choosing the right platform; it is very crucial to know the difference between the two!
+I am sure the below-detailed comparison of Laravel vs Spring will help you in selecting the right framework.

 1. App Architecture